Kibadda/tree-sitter-smarty/README.md

 # tree-sitter-smarty

 This now supports most of the smarty functionality.
-There are still things missing (e.g. like modifiers and literal).
+There are still things missing (e.g. like modifiers for functions and literal).

 ## Usage
 First add parser: